12.2. Eyepiece aberrations I : spherical, coma, astigmatism, field curvature

 While the primary goal of the telescope objective is to transform flat incoming wavefronts into spherical, the eyepiece needs to accomplish exactly the opposite.
 If the wavefront entering the eye is not flat, the point-image on the retina will suffer from wider diffraction energy spread, just as it does when the wavefront formed by the objective deviates from spherical.
 The extent to which it will affect perceived image quality depends on the detail size and properties, as well as image magnification.

-If the front eyepiece focal plane doesn't coincide with the image plane of the objective, the wavefronts originating from object-image points will not exit the eyepiece flat, but curved (nearly spherical) and, as such, will be rejected by the eye in favor of flatter wavefronts coming from points located at the front focal plane of the eyepiece.
-The resulting error is defocus, easily correctable by moving the eyepiece to a proper position.
+If the front eyepiece focal plane doesn't coincide with the image plane of the objective, the wavefronts originating from object-image points will not exit the eyepiece flat, but curved (nearly spherical) and, as such, will be rejected by the eye in favor of the flat wavefronts coming from a point coinciding with the front focal plane of the eyepiece.
+The resulting error is defocus, easily correctable by moving the eyepiece to the proper position.

 The wavefront error of spherical aberration in the eyepiece changes with the fourth power of the objective focal ratio.
 Thus, halving the objective F-number increases the wavefront error by a factor of 16.
 This makes eyepiece correction for spherical aberration critical.
 Even eyepieces superbly corrected at mid-to-small focal ratios, may become noticeably affected at large relative apertures.
 Since spherical aberration in eyepieces is also in proportion with the eyepiece focal length, longer f.l. units are more affected.
 However, they normally don't produce sufficient magnification to show the effect of aberration.